mipalgu/VersatileKripkeStructures/README.md

 # IncrementingLLFSM
 Examples of the Kripke Structures generation for the Microwave and Incrementing LLFSM.

 This repository contains the results for the paper "Versatile but Precise Semantics for Logic-Labelled Finite State Machines".
-There are three folders:
+The Kripke Structures are stored in the following folders:

 <dl>